EinWesen/vscode-split-snippet-transform/README.md

 Select each line with one individual cursor and apply the snippet with the command in the command palette.

+# How it works
+Before actually applying a the choosen snippet, the snippet Text is parsed itself for the special split variables, which in turn get replaced by appropriate replacement transforms supported by VSCode.
+Which enables full snippet functionality -  woohooo.

-# Important hints / How it works
+# Fallback option / How it worked before
-As far as i know VSC own snippet system does not provide a way to specify different snippet values for different cursors.
-When applying a snippet to structured data this plugin works around this limition by using the following worflow, if there is more than one selection:
+Before Using the variable transformations, the extension worked differently by doing the neccessary replacemenmts itself.
+This behaviour can still be reproduced by setting "einwesen.split-snippet-transform.useNativeTransform" to "false".
+In that case the extension like this, if there is more than one selection:

 * Get the snippet contents
 * Loop through all selections
     * Split the selection by a delimiter and for every found split replace the corresponding var name in teh string
     * Replace the selection with the result

-While this works well (for me ;]), it also has the following caveats:
+While this worked well (for me ;]), it also has the following caveats:
 * The usual variables available in snippets can not be used
 * As we don't really insert a snippet, all functionality based on it like placeholders is not available
 * I don't know how this performs on large datasets